evyan21/anisongs-web-scraper/README.md

 # anisongs-web-scraper

-Takes your MyAnimeList and retrieves a list of all of all your openings and endings.
+Takes your MyAnimeList and retrieves a list of all your favorite openings and endings.

 ## Requirements
 * A MAL account